guibranco/pancake/docs/index.md

 XDEBUG_MODE=coverage ./vendor/bin/phpunit --configuration tests/phpunit.xml --coverage-clover test-reports/cov.xml
 ```

 The coverage report will be saved in `test-reports/cov.xml`.
-You can use this file with VSCode for coverage visualization.
+You can use this file with VSCode to visualize coverage.

 ---